 Walk & Jog-a-Thon

-A walk or jog-a-thon gets people moving and donating!
+A walk-a-thon or jog-a-thon gets people moving and donating!
 These work similar to standard 5K or marathon fundraisers, except there’s no set distance.
 You can make the distance shorter so a lot more people can participate.

 Walkers or joggers sign up for the a-thon and then do peer-to-peer fundraising.
 They ask family, friends, and coworkers for pledges, which dramatically increases your potential donor pool.